hasura/graphql-engine/docs/graphql/manual/schema/basics.rst

   .. tab:: Via CLI

-    You can :ref:`create a migration manually <manual_migrations>` with the following statement:
+    :ref:`Create a migration manually <manual_migrations>` and add the following statement to it:

     .. code-block:: sql

       CREATE TABLE article(id serial NOT NULL, title text NOT NULL, content text NOT NULL, rating integer NOT NULL, author_id serial NOT NULL, PRIMARY KEY (id));

-    Then apply the migration by running:
+    Apply the migration by running:

     .. code-block:: bash